 CompTIA’s Job Seeker Trends provides insights into the desired career pathways of job seekers and the strategies they use to advance to the next stage of their career journey.
-This wave of research was conducted during January 2023.
+This wave of research was conducted during May-June 2023.
 A total of 1,000 U.S. job seekers participated in the study.

 Job seeker consideration across career fields was roughly in line with the previous iteration of this study.
 Technology career consideration was unchanged and remains a top 5 selection among job seekers.